tjcsl/gitbook/services/signage/administration.md

 To SSH to the Signage displays, a CSL VPN is necessary.
 Ask a VPN admin to set up a certificate for you.

+To SSH without the Signage password, you should add your RSA public key to the `public_keys` folder in the Ansible repo.
+Then, you should add the path to that public key to `roles/signage/tasks/main.yml` under `Update authorized_keys`.
+After that a Signage admin (or you, if you have access to the `signagepi` passcard) should run the playbook.

+### Running Ansible

+It is a very good idea to keep all changes for the Signage deployment in sync through Ansible.
+Run `ansible-playbook -K signage.yml` to propogate changes from the Signage playbook to the deployment.